 - Cricut and vinyl (optional)

-First thing I always do is tape off the top and spray paint my tumblers.
+The first thing I always do is tape off the top and spray paint my tumblers.
 This is an optional step with fabric, depending on how light your fabric is and if you’ll be able to see through it.
-To read how I spray paint my mugs click here.
+To watch a video on how I spray paint my tumblers click here!

 Then when you take the fabric off, you’ll have where you need to cut it.
 For the top rim, I cut under the blue tape.
 For the bottom, I cut on top of the tape (you’ll see the tape is still on the template.
 That’s how I knew it was the bottom!)

 So now the fabric should be the right height for your tumbler.
 I left a little overlap on the back side.
 I’ll cut the rest of it off later!